-Species info credited to Blazeh/Verridith and Xikhara.
-Mar'caen and ra'tan deer concepts by Kila.
+Species info credited to Verridith, Fyfergrund, and Xikhara.

 Appearance Centaur appear as half-equine, half-humanoid creatures; they can be found in any assortment of builds and various horse breeds, may have any skin color and body type, and their coats can be naturally-occuring horse colors or more fantastical variations.
 Most possess long, deerlike ears and horselike manes in addition to hair that continue to little more than halfway down the back.
 Many females, called mares, braid their hair and decorate it with carved wooden beads whose style and color differ from herd to herd.
 Though centaur may possess any horse color, and the main body color is usually the same as their hair; off-colors are rare, but not unheard of.

 Most centaur have appearanced that fit where their herdlands have been for many years; mountain centaur herds often have members with drafty builds and thick, long coats, where those that dwell in the plains are light and built for speed.
 Canyon herds have robust, muscular centaur, and those that dwell in the forest are commonly dainty and built like the elfhorse of Heartwood.
 There have been rumors of herds dwelling near the sea gaining scales and fins, as well as those in sky-continents bearing wings to fly with, but many regard these as unfounded.